minseok127/HAP/README.md

 		-- HapPropagateHiddenAttrDesc /* recursive */

 ```
-One thing to note is that this cataloag is updated not only for the dimension table being encoded but also recursively for all descendant tables connected through foreign key relationships.
-For example, if *r_name* in the *region* table is encoded, entries are added to pg_hap_hidden_attribute_desc not only for *region* but also for *nation* (which references *region*), *customer* (which references *nation*), and *orders* (which references *customer*), etc. The pseudocode above provides a simplified view of this process.
+The pg_hap_hidden_attribute_desc catalog stores information about the encoded attributes for all tables.
+This includes not only the dimension tables that are the source of the encoding but also the lower-level tables that inherit the encoded attributes through foreign keys.
+For example, if *r_name* is encoded in the *region* table, the hidden attribute of *region* must know which bit position and how many bits it occupies.
+Similarly, the hidden attribute of *nation*, a child table of *region*, must also know the position and size of the bits where *r_name* is encoded within the *nation*'s hidden attribute.
+This catalog contains such information.

 ```
 /* include/catalog/pg_hap_encoded_attribute.h */